sadimauro/pycon_2019/Friday.md

 Support and emotional "labor" will burn you out.

-Use short feedback loops -- mencourages experimentation, etc.
+Use short feedback loops -- encourages experimentation, etc.

 Removing friction.
 How?:
 * Act 1: development.
 Speaker encourages OS development through welcome message in repo, CONTRIBUTING.rst, outlines code standards, other things (CODE_OF_CONDUCT.rst)